 Then, it’s all wrapped up with a call to action.

-This is just a simple example but you will find body copy easier to write one you have the headline and subheads fleshed out.
+This is just a simple example, but you will find body copy easier to write once you have the headline and subheads fleshed out.

 Most consumers look for reviews and testimonials when shopping online.